 Benjamin Pawlak is a graduate of Texas Christian University where he studied with John Owings, and Ithaca College where he studied with Dr. Vadim Serebryany, Dr. Jennifer Hayghe and the late Dr. Greg DeTurck.
-In August of 2019, he will be pursuing a Masters Degree in Collaborative Piano at The Juilliard School with Jonathan Feldman.
+He is now pursuing a Masters Degree in Collaborative Piano at The Juilliard School with Jonathan Feldman.

 In the spring of his freshman year at Ithaca College, Benjamin was selected as one of the winners of the School of Music’s 2014 Concerto Competition which resulted in him making his solo debut playing Prokofiev’s First Piano Concerto with the School of Music’s Symphony Orchestra.
 In 2016, he again won the competition for which he performed Maurice Ravel’s Concerto in G Major.
 Benjamin has since made his professional concerto debut, playing the Liszt Concerto No. 1 in E-flat with the Orchestra of the Southern Finger Lakes in September 2016.